 Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 When it comes to flowers, blue may not be the first color that springs to mind.
-We see the color blue in the sky and the sea, but this hue is less common growing from the Earth.
-Since blue flowers can be rare, they make an excellent option for gifting or growing in your garden.
+That’s understandable considering blue pigments are not common in the plant world.
+Since true blue flowers can be rare, they are highly sought-after and make an excellent option for gifting or growing in your garden.
 And as it turns out, there are more varieties of blue flora than you may think.
 Read on to discover 50 of our favorite types of blue flowers.
 We’ll discuss everything from their unique characteristics to what they’ve symbolized throughout history.

 - The Meaning and Symbolism of Blue Flowers